matthewkurnia/PyCalTrack/README.md

 ## Pre-requisites

 In order to run PyCalTrack on your system, please make sure that you have [Conda](https://anaconda.org/) installed.
 We recommend using [miniconda](https://docs.anaconda.com/free/miniconda/index.html), as it is a lighter installation, but any distribution of Anaconda should work just as well.
-We also recommend installing the [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) environment solver in order to save time during the setup of the virtual environment.To test whether you have conda installed or not, use the following command:
+We also recommend installing the [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) environment solver in order to save time during the setup of the virtual environment.To test whether you have Conda installed or not, use the following command:

 ```bash
 conda --version